Statement of Economic Interest (Form 700)

 The Political Reform Act (Government Code Sections 81000-91015) requires most state and local government officials and employees to publicly disclose their personal assets and income.
 They must also disqualify themselves from participating in decisions that may affect their personal financial interests.
 The Fair Political Practices Commission (FPPC) is the State agency responsible for issuing the Statement of Economic Interest (Form 700), and for interpreting the law's provisions.

-Appointed Officers, identified in California Government Code Section
+and Appointed Officers, identified in California Government Code

-with the office of the Clerk of the Board of Supervisors:
+700’s) directly with the office of the Clerk of the Board of

 - District Attorney: Summer Stephan

-- Planning Commissioners: Douglas Barnhart; Michael Beck; Yolanda Calvo; Michael Edwards; David Pallinger; Michael Seiler; Bryan Woods
+- Planning Commissioners: Ronald Ashman; Douglas Barnhart; Yolanda Calvo; Michael Edwards; Ginger Hitzke; David Pallinger

 - Treasurer/Tax Collector: Dan McAllister